willyvaessen/100DaysofCode/README.md

 Also, I made some progress on the freeCodeCamp curriculum by working on the next lesson in the Responsive Web Design curriculum.
-I'm building a Balance Sheet to learn about CSS Pseudo Selectors.
+I'm built a Balance Sheet to learn about CSS Pseudo Selectors.
+Next, I built a piano with CSS.
+What's nice is that it comes in three sizes, depending on the screen size.